davea42/libdwarf-code/CODINGSTYLE.md

 this document gives a place to put consistent answers for issues that would otherwise be arbitrary.

+We avoid using features of C standardised after ANSI C89,ISO C90.

 Most of the guidelines here are demonstrated by examples, (which means this document is quicker to read than it might appear given its length).
 Most of the examples are positive examples that you should imitate.
 The few negative examples are clearly marked with a comment of /* Yuck! */.
-Please don't submit code for libdwarf that looks like any of these.
+Please don't submit code for libdwarf that looks like any Yuck!

 Section list: